tjadams/Coding-Problems/dsalgo/README.md

  ↙↓  ↓ ↑
 D  F  G ↑
    ↘→→↗

 Let's say A is the starting point of the graph.
 Also, we push content onto the stack from right to left i.e. adjacency lists start with the rightmost element.

 - order of visitation: A,B,D,F,E,C,G

 #### Pseudocode (recursive)
+**This is very similar to above.
+The only difference basically is that I'm using recursion instead of a stack**
 ```java
 public static void dft(Vertex v) {
 	// If we already preformed dft on this node then don't repeat ourselves